-Taking medications with acetaminophen, such as TylenolTM, fever reducers, or cold medicine, while wearing the sensor may falsely raise your sensor glucose readings.
-The level of inaccuracy depends on the amount of acetaminophen active in your body and may be different for each person.
+Taking medications with acetaminophen, such as TylenolTM, fever reducers, or cold medicine, while wearing the sensor may falsely raise the sensor glucose readings.
+The level of inaccuracy depends on the amount of acetaminophen active in the body and may be different for each person.
 Always check the label of any medications to confirm whether acetaminophen is an active ingredient.

-Do not expose your sensor to MRI equipment, diathermy devices, or other devices that generate strong magnetic fields as the performance of the sensor has not been evaluated under those conditions and may be unsafe.
-If your sensor is inadvertently exposed to a strong magnetic field, discontinue use and contact the 24 Hour HelpLine for further assistance.
+Do not expose the sensor to MRI equipment, diathermy devices, or other devices that generate strong magnetic fields as the performance of the sensor has not been evaluated under those conditions and may be unsafe.
+If the sensor is inadvertently exposed to a strong magnetic field, discontinue use and contact a local Medtronic support representative for further assistance.

 A retractable needle is attached to the sensor, and minimal blood splatter may occur.
-If you are a healthcare professional or caregiver, wrap sterile gauze around the sensor to minimize contact with blood.
-Keep as much distance as possible between you and the patient when removing the needle.
+Healthcare professionals or caregivers, wrap sterile gauze around the sensor to minimize contact with blood.
+Keep as much distance as possible from the patient when removing the needle.